Beatrice Wellington: Resistance against the Nazis (Czechoslovakia)

 On 14 April, the Germans raided the hostel where Wellington was living and interrogated her that day and the following day for six hours, accusing her of illegal activities.
 The raid caused the BCRC to encourage humanitarian workers to leave Czechoslovakia but Wellington refused to leave.
 On 24 April, the head of BCRC, Doreen Warriner, left the country after being informed that she was on a Gestapo list to be arrested.
-Wellington became the leader of the BCRC, an umbrella organization which coordinated and collaborated with many humanitarian organizations in Czechoslovakia.
+Wellington became the leader of the BCRC, an umbrella organization that coordinated and collaborated with many humanitarian organizations in Czechoslovakia.

 Wellington's task was to obtain exit documents from the German occupiers for individuals and families whose names were given to her by the Quakers, Unitarians, and other organizations dealing with the refugees.
 Wellington was nothing if not aggressive.
-Nearly every day she was in the office of Gestapo officer Karl Bömelburg requesting, and usually getting, exit permits for 500 women and children she had identified as most vulnerable to political oppression.
+Nearly every day she was in the office of Gestapo officer Karl Bömelburg requesting, and usually receiving, exit permits for 500 women and children she had identified as most vulnerable to political oppression.
 As she stayed in Prague after the departure of her British colleagues, she was under severe mental strain.
 She battled also with the BCRC in London, rejecting several attempts to recall her to Britain.
 She finally left Prague on 3 August 1939 and journeyed to London.

 Later life

 On her return to Britain, Wellington worked for the Czechoslovak Refugee Trust Fund (the government-controlled successor to the BCRC), inciting both "admiration and annoyance".
 One of her jobs was correcting fraudulent names and information she had created to secure exit visas for refugees.
 She worked for the United Nations in Poland after the war, but returned to Britain and hence Canada in 1948 after catching typhoid.
 Her fragile health was complicated by diabetes.
 She spent some time as a patient in a mental hospital before again becoming a school teacher.
 In 1971 while teaching in Edmonton she cut her foot.
 The wound became septic and she died on 7 April 1971.

-After her death, her family endowed the Beatrice Wellington Gonzales Memorial Scholarship at the University of British Columbia and cited "[Wellington's] strenuous and successful efforts to protect and salvage the lives of political refugees in Europe before and during World War II.
+After her death, her family endowed the Beatrice Wellington Gonzales Memorial Scholarship at the University of British Columbia and cited her "strenuous and successful efforts to protect and salvage the lives of political refugees in Europe before and during World War II.
 In making this award, special consideration will be given to students who like Miss Gonzales are concerned about the plight of individuals."